Treaty of Kortrijk

-In 2021, the treaty was inadvertently violated when a disgruntled Belgian farmer moved one of the border markers seven feet (2.2 metres) into French territory, enlarging not only his land but the entire country of Belgium.
+In 2021, the treaty was inadvertently violated when a disgruntled Belgian farmer, annoyed that one of the border markers was in the way of his tractor, moved the stone seven feet (2.2 metres) into French territory, enlarging not only his land but the entire country of Belgium.
 The mayors of the neighbouring French and Belgian villages took the encroachment good-naturedly, and the farmer was issued with a letter ordering that the stone be moved back to its original position.